 Helping around the farm is Jackie (Head Gardener), Nathan (Woodsman) and Roy (Mechanic)

-Another previous workaway, Frank, comes back from Germany to help with the Brewing and a previous lodger Ian looks after the Bees.
+Another previous workaway, Frank, comes back from Germany to help with the Brewing and Paul and Bek who look after the Bees.

 On Weekends there are a number of people who come to help in the Bullshed.

 There is always a hustle and bustle on the farm with people coming and going either to help or to see Tony and Sue .